shrinidhikr/NLP-Mini-Project---N-Grams-sentence-generation/readme.md

 The project concentrates on generating sentences based on any given datasets which are paragraphs of related content using the concept of N-grams.
+Developed an N-Grams based modeling approach to generate a sequence of words to form a sentence using the probability of occurance of next word given the previous set of words.

 <----------TO RUN THE PROGRAM------------>